 Sarah got the Turkey and Provolone Sandwich on each of our trips, as she enjoyed it so much the first time that she didn’t want to deviate from a successful choice.
 It’s not the type of thing I order at Disney given that it seemed like “just a deli sandwich,” but I will admit that it tasted quite good.
 I’d rather have something a bit more complex, and I think if you can’t make a decent turkey sandwich, something is wrong.
 That’s just me, though, and I definitely can understand the desire to go with it given that it is relatively healthy, and does taste pretty good.

 Most dishes at Hungry Bear Restaurant are accompanied by the sweet potato fries.
-I’m not a fan.
+I’m not a fan (our long national nightmare is over, as you can now get regular fries here again).
 Thematically, I think they work well here, but Disney is introducing them everywhere, so it’s not a matter of theme, it’s a matter of them being trendy.

 Sweet potato fries are marginally better for you than regular fries.
 However, to offer them as the only fry-like option is a bit disappointing, given that they don’t have broad appeal.
 I think if Disney is going to offer unique menu items–and it absolutely should–it needs to offer balance.
 That said, if it’s a matter of offering only conventional foods or a bit more unique options, I would much rather have the unique options.
 I think a mixture of the two is the best business model, and I have to believe the kitchens at issue here are large enough to accommodate both, but what do I know.